-Challenge number Detail of challenge 1 Our observations and assessments indicate that the education and well-being of our disadvantaged pupils and some of our more vulnerable pupils has been negatively impacted by school closures due to Covid-19 than for other pupils.
-This has lead to significant gaps, leading to pupils falling further behind age related expectations, especially for writing.
-2 Assessments, observations, and discussions with pupils indicate that disadvantaged pupils have greater difficulties with phonics than their peers.
+Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate that disadvantaged pupils have greater difficulties with phonics than their peers.
 This negatively impacts on their early reading development.
-Over the last 3 years, 50-79% of pupils have achieved a score of 32 or higher in phonics screenings compared to 75-90% of non-disadvantaged pupils.
-3 Assessments, both internal and external indicate that reading progress among disadvantaged pupils is significantly below that of the non-disadvantaged pupils.
-Over the last 3 years, 28-43% of disadvantaged pupils achieved age related expectations compared to 73-86% of non-disadvantaged pupils in the end of KS2 assessments.
-4 Assessments, both internal and external indicate that writing progress among disadvantaged pupils is significantly below that of the non-disadvantaged pupils.
-Over the last 3 years, 41-71% of disadvantaged pupils achieved age related expectations compared to 73-95% of non-disadvantaged pupils in the end of KS2 assessments.
-5 Assessments, both internal and external indicate that maths progress among disadvantaged pupils is significantly below that of the non-disadvantaged pupils.
-Over the last 3 years, 42-53% of disadvantaged pupils achieved age related expectations compared to 84-94% of non-disadvantaged pupils in the end of KS2 assessments.
-6 Our assessments, observations, discussions with pupils and whole school well being survey indicate an increase in social and emotional issues for disadvantaged pupils, due to friendship concerns, online issues and an increase in isolation.
-This has impacted our disadvantaged pupils and teacher referrals have increased by 27% in the last 18 months.
-We have 40 pupils requiring additional support, 33 of these are disadvantaged.
-7 Our attendance data over the last 3 years indicate that the attendance of our disadvantaged pupils has been between 1.63% and 3.27% lower than for non-disadvantaged pupils.
+Over the last 3 years, 40-75% of pupils have achieved a score of 32 or higher in phonics screenings compared to 85 - 92% of non-disadvantaged pupils.
+2 Assessments, both internal and external indicate that although gaps are closing, reading progress among disadvantaged pupils is below that of the non-disadvantaged pupils.
+Over the last 2 years, 60 - 71% of disadvantaged pupils achieved age related expectations compared to 67- 87% of non-disadvantaged pupils in the end of KS2 assessments.
+3 Assessments, both internal and external indicate that although gaps are closing, writing progress among disadvantaged pupils is significantly below that of the non-disadvantaged pupils.
+Over the last 3 years, 57- 60% of disadvantaged pupils achieved age related expectations compared to 78 - 90% of non-disadvantaged pupils in the end of KS2 assessments.
+4 Assessments, both internal and external indicate that although gaps are closing, maths progress among disadvantaged pupils is significantly below that of the non-disadvantaged pupils.
+Over the last 3 years, 40 - 57% of disadvantaged pupils achieved age related expectations compared to 73 - 80% of non-disadvantaged pupils in the end of KS2 assessments.
+5 Our assessments, observations, discussions with pupils and whole school well being survey indicate an increase in social and emotional issues for disadvantaged pupils, due to friendship concerns, online issues and an increase in isolation.
+This has impacted our disadvantaged pupils.
+28% of the pupils referred for wellbeing are disadvantaged.
+6 Our attendance data over the last 2 years indicate that although the gap between disadvantaged and non-disadvantaged has decreased, the attendance of our disadvantaged pupils is lower than for non-disadvantaged pupils.
+In 2023/2024 the gap was 5.75%.
 Our observations and research from the EEF show that absenteeism impacts disadvantaged pupils progress negatively.
-8 Assessments, observations and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among disadvantaged pupils, leading to increasing SALT needs for pupils entering EYFS or those pupils who are new to the school.
+7 Assessments, observations and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among disadvantaged pupils, leading to increasing SALT needs for pupils entering EYFS or those pupils who are new to the school.